pfalli/C-Modules/README.md

 ## Overview

-The C++ modules at 42 School are designed to provide a deep understanding of C++ programming, covering both fundamental and advanced concepts.
+The C++ modules at 42 School are designed to provide a deep understanding of C++ programming, covering both fundamental and advanced concepts:

+Classes, Namespaces, Overloading, “const” and “static” keywords, Inheritance, Dynamic Memory Allocation with “new” and “delete”, Switch Statements, Arrays of Function Pointers (instead of if/else blocks), References, Streams, Exceptions, Templates, Type Casting, Polymorphism, Containers, and Iterators.

 ## Module Summaries